Committee Members

 Jane Landman

 I have lived in Riverlea since 2002.
 I was involved with HEIRS (forerunner of RESI).
-I manage Waimarie: Hamilton East Community House and am passionate about sustainability and the environment.
+I have worked at Waimarie: Hamilton East Community House since 2001 and am passionate about sustainability and the environment.
 The progress of Hammond Park since I moved here is awesome.

-I am a retired civil engineer and have lived in Riverlea for 45 years.
+I am a retired civil engineer and have lived in Riverlea since 1974.
 I was involved in the construction of the Hammond Park boardwalk and in its maintenance up until 2004.

 Shubha Parulekar